-You will then work with your Psychologist to identify the factors that have led to the development of your eating disorder and either resolve these factors or temper their influence so that you can move forward with your life and no longer need your eating disorder to support you.
+You will then work with your Therapist to identify the factors that have led to the development of your eating disorder and either resolve these factors or temper their influence so that you can move forward with your life and no longer need your eating disorder to support you.

 The final stage of counselling will involve a period where your Therapist supports you to live without your eating disorder, helping you to address the normal slips and occasional relapses that inevitably occur when you are working to overcome such a problem.

 Click/Tap the thumbnails for a larger image

 All of our Therapists offer Eating Disorder counselling, click here to view the team.

 Facts about Eating Disorders

 An Eating Disorder is a problem that involves unbalanced eating habits that are so erratic and/or restrictive that they interfere with a person physical and or emotional well being.
 There are three main types:

 1. Anorexia Nervosa